joshianirudh/APE/README.md

 ## Experiments

-To reproduce APE results on the retrieval-augmented generation (RAG) and in-context-learning (ICL) tasks, refer to the instruction and code available in the `experiments` directory.
+To reproduce the APE results for retrieval-augmented generation (RAG) and in-context learning (ICL) tasks in Section 5, please follow the instructions and use the code provided in the `experiments` directory.

+## TODOs
+We will release the code and data in the following order, please stay tuned!

+- [x] Release core code of APE, including Llama-3, Llama-3.1, Mistral-v0.3, and Gemma-2.
+- [x] Release RAG and ICL evaluation code.
+- [x] Release APE context-augmented QA demo
+- [ ] Incorporate APE into efficient inference engine

 ## Citation

+If you find APE useful or relevant to your project and research, please kindly cite our paper:

 ```bibtex
 @inproceedings{yang2025ape,